 Common Redpolls are energetic little birds that forage in flocks, gleaning, fluttering, or hanging upside down in the farthest tips of tree branches.
 Like many finches, they have an undulating, up-and-down pattern when they fly.
 To keep order in flocks, redpolls have several ways of indicating their intentions.
 When quarreling with flockmates, a redpoll fluffs its plumage, faces its adversary, and opens its bill, sometimes jutting its chin to display the black face patch.
 Males court females but flying in slow circles while calling and singing.
 Males may feed females during courtship.
 You may see small flocks of this social species even during the breeding season; during migration they may group into the thousands.
 In winter, some redpolls roost in tunnels under the snow, where the snowpack provides insulation and stays much warmer than the night air.

 Common Redpolls are numerous; Partners in Flight estimates the global breeding population at 160 million, with 17% spending some part of the year in Canada, and 22% wintering in the U.S., and 17 percent in Canada.
 They rate a 7 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
 These birds breed in the far north, away from large numbers of humans and many of their environmental impacts.
-Worldwide, their populations are likely in the tens of millions.
 When they come south to visit more densely populated areas, they can succumb to salmonella infections at feeders.
 In Europe, they have been trapped for food and to keep as cage birds, although this is less common today.
 It remains to be seen what changes climate change may cause for their boreal and tundra habitat.

 Irruptive migrant.
 Common Redpolls move south irregularly in winter following patterns in food supply.
 Along with Pine Siskins they are among the best known finches to do this.
 On a roughly 2-year cycle, redpolls come far south in winter and occasionally reach the central or southern United States.
 The movements generally correspond to the availability of seeds.